DyloG783/api-project/README.md

 This portfolio project is a demonstration of creating a NodeJs server using the popular Express framework!

 The focus is on testing and security, not real user experince.
-I want to showcase the usage of many reccomended security considerations, with thorough integration, and unit tests to add confidence to this working implementation.
+I want to showcase the usage of many recomended security considerations, with thorough integration, and unit tests to add confidence to this working implementation.

 The application itself is a simple API which allows public users to view products.
 Registered users of particular roles are authorised to take actions like create, update, or delete products.